This post may contain affiliate links. Please read our disclosure policy.

 - 1/2 cup ketchup

 - 2 teaspoons dijon mustard

 - 8 Buns

-- Place ground beef, onions, pepper, garlic, and seasoned salt in a large pot over medium high heat.
+- Place ground beef, onions, pepper, garlic, and seasoned salt in a large pot over medium-high heat.
 Cook and break up meat until it is browned.
-Drain off fat and add the remaining ingredients.
+Drain off the fat and add the remaining ingredients.

-- Bring to a simmer, turn to low, cover, and cook for 20 minutes or until meat is tender and sauce has thickened.
-Serve on a buns.
+- Bring to a simmer, turn to low, cover, and cook for 20 minutes or until meat is tender and the sauce has thickened.
+Serve on buns.